waldirio/rho/doc/source/man.rst

 Name
 ----

-rho - Discover and manage product entitlement metadata in your network.
+rho - Discover and manage product entitlement metadata on your network.

 Synopsis